Home

 Much information still cannot be made available for copyright reasons, but there is growing interest in improving dissemination of scientific information, which is leading to online publication of progressively larger proportions of our common knowledge.
 Under the Convention on Biological Diversity, and also under freedom of information legislation in various countries, this is becoming a legal commitment, but intellectual property rights still have to be respected.

 It will be apparent from this site that the naming of bamboos is far from finished.
 New species are constantly being discovered.
 The detailed characteristics of many bamboos are only coming to light slowly, especially their floral details, for which we often have to wait for a century or more between flowering events.
 Many of the bamboos recently introduced into horticultural use still cannot be identified to species, as their taxonomy has not been studied adequately in their natural habitats or in the herbarium.
 Sadly, many species seem doomed to become extinct before they become known to science, despite their great utility to mankind and their substantial horticultural appeal.
-Any revenue from this site will be used to support ongoing research on a non-profit basis.
+The savage cuts to botanical research funding made by recent governments accelerate this trend.

 Use of bamboo identification information from this site is entirely at the user’s own risk.
-All efforts are taken to ensure the accuracy of bamboo identification information, but no responsibility can be taken for any consequences of its use.
-Downloading or using material from this site with copyright held by a third party implies reasonable use or that the user already holds permission for use of that material from the copyright holder.
+All efforts are taken to ensure the accuracy of bamboo identification information, but no responsibility can be taken by the author or the website hosts for any consequences of its use.
+Downloading or using material from this site with copyright held by a third party implies reasonable use, or that the user already holds permission for use of that material from the copyright holder.